What we do is distinctive, all of our therapy is built around the stages below.

 Catchpoint Therapeutic Model is based on a recognised trauma recovery model (stabilisation, integration, adaptation) with an attachment focus because we include parents as partners in the healing process.

-The Therapeutic Model is also influenced by DDP, TF-CBT, Theraplay and NMT.
+The Therapeutic Model is also influenced by DDP, TF-CBT and Theraplay.

 Parenting approaches are based on trauma & attachment theory, PACE (Dan Hughes) and a recognition of secondary trauma.